 - Contrasting white stitching highlights the industry's highest build quality

 - Available for Customization Program.
 Click here for information

 - Frame-less design creates the appearance of your 12.9 floating in the case

 - Innovative polymer tray will never wear out, never needs to be replaced

 - Tray is impact absorbent and provides excellent corner protection

-- NEW for 2020 models - Tray cutouts for all buttons
+- Tray cutouts for all buttons

 - Folio will cover the Apple Pencil when Pencil is in the charging position